Conducting Processes Safely

 Diagram of Well Construction and Casing Structure

 As a producer, we are required by state and federal law (set forth in 29 C.F.R. §1910.1200) to keep Material Safety Data Sheets (MSDS), which are prepared and provided by the third-party supplier.
 The MSDS describe the ingredients used in hydraulic fracturing in detail at each well location.
 The Occupational Safety and Health Administration’s (OSHA) regulations govern the content of the MSDS.
 Please note that OSHA sets the criteria for the disclosure of this information including protecting “trade secret” and "confidential” business information and how this information is reported on the MSDS.
-Anadarko does provide the information from the MSDS, which includes all of the ingredients that we are legally permitted to share, to the Ground Water protection Council’s public registry at Fracfocus.org.
-Anadarko is not permitted by law to disclose ingredients that are protected as “trade secret.”
+Anadarko does provide the information from the MSDS, which includes all of the ingredients that we are legally permitted to share, to the Ground Water Protection Council’s public registry at Fracfocus.org.
+Anadarko is not permitted by law to disclose ingredients used by service contractors that are protected as “trade secret.”
 Any questions regarding the content of the MSDS should be directed to the supplier that provided it.
 Anadarko is not responsible for inaccurate and/or incomplete information in the MSDS.

 In addition to OSHA, other governmental agencies that provide regulatory oversight directly addressing various aspects of fracture stimulation, water management, well integrity and underground injection include:

 - Bureau of Land Management (BLM),

 - U.S. Department of Transportation (DOT);

 - State oil and natural gas regulatory agencies; and

 - State environmental regulatory agencies.